Netflix-Skunkworks/iep-apps/CONTRIBUTING.md

 * Make changes and add tests
 * Commit the changes following the [commit guidelines](#git-commit-messages)
 * Push the branch with your changes to your fork
-* Open a pull request against the Atlas project
+* Open a pull request against the IEP Apps project

 #### Testing